Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-rifpros.md

 This parameter uses a precision of the type **reservePrecision** that contains 18 decimal places and is defined in **MoCLibConnection** contract.

-Money On Chain is a dynamic system that allows you to redeem a maximum amount of RIFPros and can be obtained by calling the `absoluteMaxRiskPro()` view of the **MocState** contract.
+RIF On Chain is a dynamic system that allows you to redeem a maximum amount of RIFPros and can be obtained by calling the `absoluteMaxRiskPro()` view of the **MocState** contract.

 The redeeming process is divided into 4 parts: